jerryq0101/xv6-riscv/README.md

 # Memory Optimization in xv6: Demand Paging and Copy-on-Write Implementation

 This project implements two fundamental memory management techniques in the xv6 operating system: demand paging and copy-on-write (COW).
-These techniques are cornerstones of modern operating systems, significantly improving memory space efficiency for sparse workloads.
+These techniques are cornerstones of modern operating systems, significantly improving memory space efficiency for particular workloads.

 ## Project Overview